Jaya (singer): 2016–present: Return to ABS-CBN

-Currently, Jaya became a Kapamilya after being welcomed on ABS-CBN's and after 16 years with GMA Network, noontime-variety show It's Showtime last July 16, 2016, and she is now a part of the jury on Tawag ng Tanghalan.
-In November 2016, Jaya was one of the guests of the Filipino girl group DIVAS' first concert titled DIVAS Live in Manila along with K Brosas and Regine Velasquez.
+Jaya became a Kapamilya after being welcomed on ABS-CBN's and after 16 years with GMA Network, noontime-variety show It's Showtime last July 16, 2016, and she is now a part of the jury on Tawag ng Tanghalan.
+In November 2016, Jaya was one of the guest performers of the Filipino girl group DIVAS' first concert titled DIVAS Live in Manila along with K Brosas and Regine Velasquez.

 Personal life

 In 1998, Jaya married musician Andrew Buffington, whom she met in 1995, and filed for divorce after three years.
 Jaya married her second husband, Gary Gotidoc, in May 2006, and at the age of 36 gave birth to her daughter Sabriya.
-On June 27, 2009 at 5:28 pm, she gave birth to her son Dylan at the Cardinal Santos Medical Center in San Juan City and he weighed 8.2 pounds.
+On June 27, 2009, at 5:28 pm, she gave birth to her son Dylan at the Cardinal Santos Medical Center in San Juan City.
+In July 2021, Jaya moved to the United States with her family.

-Voice

-Jaya is one of the Philippine's Finest Contraltos, widely known for her dark and big voice, low registered as low as A2.
-Contraltos can extend their notes to the mezzo-soprano or to the lower range.
-She can belt in the Ab5 note in her rendition of "Through the Fire" even as high as A5 in her version of "High Energy".
+In 2023, Jaya became subject to controversy after John Lapus posted a blind item on Twitter, alleging that there was an unnamed singer repeatedly liking anti-transgender Tweets on the platform.
+It was widely believed that the post alluded to Jaya, after it was revealed that she had been liking Tweets from the account of the far-right anti-LGBT organization Gays Against Groomers.
+Days later, she clarified that she is not against transgender people, stating that she is just "against children being exploited".
+Her response received flak from drag queen DeeDee Marie Holliday.